mistweaverco/zana-client/README.md

 ## Requirements

-Because Zana is a package manager for Neovim, you need to have Neovim installed.
-Also, because Zana is a TUI, you need to have a terminal emulator installed.
+Zana is a TUI, therefore you need to have a terminal emulator available.

 Besides that, we shell out to `npm`, `pip`, `cargo`, `go`, and `git` to install packages, depending on the package type.